7

 Coral Hills

-Coral Hills is an incorporated community south of the larger metro community of Capitol Heights, Maryland.
-The neighborhood sits on the Maryland-D.C. border, the road Southern Avenue SE.
-Residents here have Brooke Road Recreation Center, John Howard Community Center and Oakcrest Community Center for places to play or attend fitness classes.
-Coral
+Coral Hills, an incorporated community south of Capitol Heights, Maryland, is situated on the Maryland-D.C. border along Southern Avenue SE.
+This neighborhood features several community centers, including Brooke Road Recreation Center, John Howard Community Center, and Oakcrest Community Center, which offer fitness classes, sports facilities, and

 • Average Value